 The first paper by Alemna and Armah briefly reviews library cooperation and resource sharing activities in Ghana and the challenges that librarians in Ghana have gone through in their attempts at cooperation and suggests amid the success of CARLIGH that new approaches to integration and resource sharing be considered.

 The second paper written by Cobblah and Aryeetey reviewed the various library consortia projects undertaken by academic and research libraries in Ghana for the purpose of resource sharing and then made future projections of library consortia and resource sharing in Ghana.

-Antwi, Plockey and Akeriwe in the third paper then discuss the expectations of the 21stcentury library users and the need for libraries among other things to adopt ICT, market themselves, build their skills and capacity to stay relevant in the information access business.
+Antwi, Plockey and Akeriwe in the third paper then discussed the expectations of the 21stcentury library users and the need for libraries among other things to adopt ICT, market themselves, build their skills and capacity to stay relevant in the information access business.

 This is followed by Akpokodje and Lawal’s paper which presents findings from a study undertaken to examine the prospects for the application of mobile technologies at the University of Jos Library, Nigeria.

 The fifth paper written by Purnell provides some analysis of the trends and impact of Ghana’s research on the world.

 Purnell and Badenhorst present the sixth paper which gives a practical approach into the opportunities and challenges regarding the monitoring of research trends, collaboration networks and resolving issues surrounding author ambiguity.

 The seventh paper by Dadzie and Hinson investigates innovative library marketing practices and cooperation in Ghanaian libraries and recommends, among other things, strategic marketing planning be made to justify the huge investments made in subscriptions of electronic resources.

 The eighth paper by Adu focuses on how librarians must respond to the digital, financial and societal changes confronting the current generation by providing the right services to forestall being marginalized by commercial organizations.